 Requirements for New Students:

-- Log onto the Health Services Portal using your RWU log on credentials.
+- Log onto the Health Services Portal through RogerCentral using your RWU Credentials.
+In RogerCentral, click Academics > Student Planning Menu > Health Service Patient Portal

 - Click on the Immunization Tab to enter your vaccination dates as reported on your Immunization records.

-- Click on the Forms Tab to complete the online Tuberculosis Risk Screening questionnaire.
+- Click on the Forms Tab and complete the online Tuberculosis Risk Screening questionnaire.

 For assistance accessing the Health Services Portal, please contact the Media Tech Help Desk at (401)254-6363 or email@example.com.
 If you have questions about the required health information, please contact Health Services at (401) 254-3156.